frank26080115/Bones-3D-Printer/ordered_lessons/lesson11.md

  * crimper for wire ferrules
  * variety pack of heat-shrink tubing in different sizes, all black, marine grade preferred but not required
  * variety pack of wire ferrules
- * pack of insulated spade terminals that fit 14 AWG wires and fits #8 screws
+ * pack of insulated fork connectors that fit 14 AWG wires and fits #8 screws
  * JST-XH pigtails, both male and female
  * cables for stepper motors, with connectors that work with the SKR Mini E3